Is PTX Metals the cheapest entry into Ontario’s Ring of Fire?

 The RoF is a giant, remote, circular structure of ~5,000 sq. km.
 Geologists believe it experienced four “mineral emplacement events” associated with crustal breaks into the mantle, resulting in the deposition of very significant zones of mineralization.

 The RoF is considered one of the last remaining, very large, underexplored, multi-commodity geological structures on Earth.
-Eagle’s Nest is the posterchild project, described as the largest high-grade Ni discovery since Inco’s Voisey’s Bay discovery.
+Eagle’s Nest is the posterchild project, described as the largest high-grade Ni discovery since Inco’s Voisey’s Bay .

 Privately-held Wyloo is backed by Australian billionaire Andrew Forrest, founder of Fortescue Metals.
 In 2021-22, Wyloo outbid BHP to acquire Noront Resources for ~C$616M.
-I estimate that 80% of Noront’s value was attributable to Eagle’s Nest and most of the 20% was two large chromite deposits.
+I estimate that 80% of Noront’s value was attributable to Eagle’s Nest and most of the remaining 20% was two large chromite deposits.

 Therefore, that transaction was done at ~C$0.20/Cu Eq. lb. when the Cu price was ~$3.80/lb. vs. $4.40/lb. today.
 As per a 2012 Feasibility Study, Eagle’s Nest hosts 20M tonnes of 1.47% Ni, 1.05% Cu, 1.07 g/t Pt, 3.45 g/t Pd & 0.25 g/t Au.
 At spot prices, that’s a whopping 5.5% Cu Eq.

-Metallurgical results from 2020 yielded recoveries of 91.8% Cu, 83.1% Ni, 81.8% Co, 72.6% Ag, 86.1% Au, and 85.0% Pd.
+Metallurgical results from 2020 yielded impressive recoveries of 91.8% Cu, 83.1% Ni, 81.8% Co, 72.6% Ag, 86.1% Au, and 85.0% Pd.
 A new Feasibility Study in Q1/25 will attract a lot of eyeballs to the RoF.

 Management of PTX recently announced an independent exploration target estimate [“ETE“] (non-NI 43-101 complaint) prepared by BAW Mining Inc., based on historical drilling & exploration records dating back decades.
 PTX is much earlier-stage, but Wyloo paid C$616M for Noront, vs. PTX’s valuation of C$8M at $0.10/shr.